rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 `~/.mynewsshcatalog/mynewkey`

 The prefix has to be `~` followed by a `/`.
 If not adding the prefix RsyncOSX will automatically add it for you.
 It is not required to be a `.` catalog.
 The check verify that the ssh keypath has the prefix `~` and at least two `/`.

-If global ssh parameters are set, it applies to all configurations.
-It is possible to set other ssh values on each task.

 The release candidate version 6.3.1 adds a change in how RsyncOSX assist in setting up private and public ssh key pair.
 The current version of RsyncOSX does not allow the user to select an alternative private key to use with RsyncOSX.
 There is also a change in which ssh tools used in RsyncOSX to assist in setting up.
 The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.